 Explorations in improvisation with musician/composer Malcolm Atkins led to their collaboration with visual artists, and the formation of the DEC Drawing Dance Group, exploring the interactions between their media through improvised performance and video projection via a residency at OVADA Gallery in 2010, performances at 2011 Cohesion Festival, the Story Museum, and Luminous Shadows at the Old Fire Station in 2013.

 Susie participated in Jennifer Jackson’s mature dancers’ project Dancing the Invisible – Late Work with performances at The Ivy Arts Centre Guildford, Roehampton University and GOlive Festival in 2012/13.
 In April 2014 Two old instruments, her collaboration with viola da gamba player Jonathan Rees premiered as part of ‘Visible Music’ with performances in Bristol, Shoreditch, Oxford and St Helen’s.
-She is currently part of the Avid for Ovid group which emerged out of the Oxford University research project Ancient Dance in Modern Dancers.
+She has since been part of the Avid for Ovid group which emerged out of the Oxford University research project Ancient Dance in Modern Dancers.

-Susie has an MA in Dance Studies from University of Surrey and a Certificate of Teaching and Learning in Higher and Professional Education from the Institute of Education.
+Susie has an MA in Dance Studies from University of Surrey and a Certificate of Teaching and Learning in Higher and Professional Education from London’s Institute of Education.
 From 1996 she worked in partnership with Jennifer Jackson on Ballet Independents’ Group projects including choreographic courses and research, and the BIG Discussion Forum; she moderates the popular blog Oxford Dance Writers which has now been running for 10 years.
-She has recently successfully completed a PhD at Roehampton University researching the ballet class.
+She has recently successfully completed a PhD at the University of Roehampton to become Dr Crow, her thesis entitled “The Ballet Class: Educating Creative Dance Artists?”.

 For further information about Ballet in Small Spaces projects up to 2011: